akhargha/FUT.AI/README.md

 ####     docker build -t ArticleApp .
 ####     docker run -p 8080:8080 ArticleApp

-- To test Central Microservice
+- To test Aggregator

+####     docker build -t FutAPI .
+####     docker run -p 8080:8080 FutAPI

 - To test FAST API

-## Modules

-The project consists of the following modules:
-- [Module 1]
-- [Module 2]
-- [Module 3]
-- ...

 ## Languages and Frameworks

 The project has been developed using the following languages and frameworks:
 - Language: Python, Java and Javascript
-- Framework: Flask and SpringBoot
+- Framework: Flask, Spring Boot, NodeJS
-- AI Tool: Google Gemini Pro
+- AI Tool: Mistral-v1
-- AI Integration tool: Langchain
+- AI Integration tool: Langchain, HuggingFace
-- Database: Firebase
+- Database: Spring JPA, H2, Hibernate

 ## Interface

-The user interface will feature [describe the general UI layout and primary actions].
+The user interface will feature :

+1) Score Section
+2) Fixtures Section
+3) Blogs Section
+4) Weather Section

 NOTE: All the above details are subject to change as the project evolves and progresses. describe the general UI layout and primary actions].